dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 "A[]" and array of values of type A.

-All parameters are assumed to be manditory unless other wise noted.
+All parameters are assumed to be mandatory unless other wise noted.

 Objects or arrays with no or null values MAY be excluded from the vCon.